Southwest Zone Fishing

 COOPER CREEK RESERVOIR: rainbow trout, bass, bluegill, yellow perch, bullhead

-Cooper Creek has been stocked with about 9,000 trout so far this spring.
-Trout fishing has slowed with the warmer temperatures.
-Early morning is the best time to try for trout.
+Cooper Creek was stocked with about 9,000 trout and received an 2,000 additional trout for fall fishing.
 Some of the trout do have copepods which are tiny parasites on their bodies and gills.
 These are not harmful to humans, but the lesions can be removed and the meat should be thoroughly cooked.
+The main boat ramp will be congested with buses and boats on Thursday, Jan.
+29, from 8 a.m. until 1 p.m.
+Angers are advised to use the other end of the reservoir that day until after 1 p.m.